Attaching a Tag Not Assigned in Florida

 Going to Court

 Most people get the ticket and follow the mandatory requirement to schedule it for a hearing.
 When they see a judge, they enter a plea of no contest, not realizing that they just entered a plea to a criminal offense.
 The person then just pays the court costs and goes on with their business.
 The problem is that even if adjudication was withheld (which means no conviction), it is still a criminal plea, which must be disclosed on future job applications.
-This is why a person accused of this offense should never enter a plea without consulting with a Jacksonville traffic crime attorney.
+This is why a person accused of this offense should never enter a plea without consulting with an experienced traffic crime attorney in Jacksonville, Florida.